-To demonstrate consistency with the City's GHGRS (discussed in Section 4.8 Greenhouse Gas Emissions), the proposed project would participate in the SJCE at a Total Green level (i.e., 100 percent renewable energy source).
-The proposed project would also be required to comply with the City's Green Building Ordinance and the most recent CALGreen requirements.
+To demonstrate consistency with the City's Greenhouse Gas Reduction Strategy (discussed in Section 4.8, Greenhouse Gas Emissions), the proposed project would participate in the SJCE at the Total Green level (i.e., 100 percent renewable energy source).
+The proposed project would also be required to comply with the City's Green Building Ordinance and the most recent the California Green Building Standards Code (CALGreen) requirements.
 As a result, the proposed project would not conflict with or obstruct State or local plans for renewable energy or energy efficiency.
 Therefore, impacts would be less than significant.

-Removal of 12 Billboards
+Removal of 11 Billboards